marmelab/react-admin/docs/DataProviderLive.md

 ## Realtime Data Provider

 The realtime features are backend agnostic.
-Just like for CRUD oprations,realtime operations rely on the data provider, using additional methods:
+Just like for CRUD operations,realtime operations rely on the data provider, using additional methods:

 - `dataProvider.subscribe(topic, callback)`
 - `dataProvider.unsubscribe(topic, callback)`